freeCodeCamp/freeCodeCamp/guide/english/algorithms/algorithm-design-patterns/creational-patterns/index.md

 3. **Factory method pattern**, which allows a class to defer instantiation to subclasses.
 4. **Prototype pattern**, which specifies the kind of object to create using a prototypical instance, and creates new objects by cloning this prototype.
 5. **Singleton pattern**, which ensures that a class only has one instance, and provides a global point of access to it.
+Don't be afraid to have fun while you create your creational pattern!
 ### Sources
 1. [Gamma, Erich; Helm, Richard; Johnson, Ralph; Vlissides, John (1995).
 Design Patterns.
 Massachusetts: Addison-Wesley. p.
 81. ISBN 978-0-201-63361-0.
 Retrieved 2015-05-22.](http://www.pearsoned.co.uk/bookshop/detail.asp?item=171742)